Bedok Stadium

+On 1 May 2011, the People's Action Party (PAP) election rally for the East Coast GRC during the 2011 General Election was held at the Bedok Stadium.

-It was the home ground for Geylang International FC till 2019.
+It was the home ground for Geylang International FC from 1996 till 2019.

 Facilities & Structures

 The stadium has a seating capacity of 3,964 people.
 (2000 permanent, 1000 semi-permanent & 800 portable).
-The stadium consists of a soccer field, an 8-lane running track and partial athletic facilities.
+The stadium consists of a football field, an 8-lane running track and partial athletic facilities.
 It is also part of the Bedok Sports Complex, a community sports facility that includes Bedok Swimming Complex, Bedok Sports Hall, Bedok Fitness Centre and the Bedok Stadium itself.